Forex Correlations - Your Trading Edge - EURCADH1

-This week we look at the most trending currency pair EURCADH1.
+This week we look at the same chart EURCADH1 which was trending.
 I have plotted a dynamic Forex correlation indicator with all correlations and another indicator showing just EUR and CAD plotted for ease of viewing.
-We are able to quickly conclude that,one of the best currency pair to trade on this week EURCADH1 chart.
-As you can see EUR (light blue line) was stronger and raising and was above CAD (dark blue line) plotted as baseline.
-Hence, we would go long EURCADH1 chart and stayed put till the close of session as the price was above the custom built indicator plotted on the price chart.
+We see EURCADH1 currency pair was again trending this week .
+As you can see EUR (light blue line) was weaker and falling and was below CAD (dark blue line) plotted as baseline.
+Hence, we would go short EURCADH1 chart and stayed put till the close of session as the price was also below the custom built indicator plotted on the price chart.

 Forex Correlations - Background